 Unsurprisingly, in a regional questionnaire of smokers 75% said they wanted to stop smoking in Colchester, and 65% said the same in Bury St. Edmunds and Ipswich.
 In each sample surveyed about half said they fully intend to stop smoking in the next one to two years.

-Unfortunately statistics suggest that only half of those people with the intent will actually attempt to stop, and without help less than one in ten that try will succeed in stopping for more than a year.
+Unfortunately statistics suggest that only half of those people with the intent will actually attempt to stop smoking (in Colchester or otherwise!), and without help less than one in ten that try will succeed in stopping for more than a year.

 So, if they want to stop smoking, why are they still smoking?